MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **True**

-## Implement pop-up messages in Outlook that warn, justify, or block users sending emails
+## Implement pop-up messages in Outlook that warn, justify, or block emails being sent

 This configuration uses multiple [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
 This configuration is in preview and might change.